Who can organise a coach education course?

 How long before an examination must I inform the Course Officer?

-You should contact the Course Officer as soon as possible, informing him of your requirements.
+You should contact the Course Officer as soon as possible, regarding your requirements.
 However as a minimum, you should contact the Course Officer no later then 30 days prior to the examination.

 Is there any time of year I should avoid?

-Yes, from January 2004, examinations will not be sanctioned within the period 2 weeks before or 2 weeks after the Academy’s official courses (traditionally held during Easter and Summer).
+Yes, from January 2004, examinations will not be sanctioned within the period 2 weeks before or 2 weeks after the Academy’s official course (traditionally held during the Summer).